ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 <span style="color:#97d700">redemption</span>

 Devastation isn’t such a bad thing.
 It’s winter.
-It’s after winter when the snow starts to melt and there are little bulbs of purple and yellow on green, pushing through the dirty white.
+It’s after winter when the snow starts to melt and there are little bulbs of purple and yellow on green pushing through the dirty white.
 It’s a fire over the soil so crops grow stronger, later.
 It’s redemption after the long burn.

 <hr>